EnKrypt/arvind.io/src/pages/posts/the-great-race-to-surrender-our-privacy/index.md

 Having been a long-time Chrome user, I was personally surprised to find the transition pretty smooth.
 The dev tools are great, all the extensions I used on Chrome exist as Firefox add-ons, and the browser is just a lot more customizable.
 Firefox for Android even supports add-ons, meaning that you can run a full ad-blocker or download themes for your mobile browser.
 However I decided to use Firefox Preview because of the smoother UX.

-[DuckDuckGo](https://duckduckgo.com/) as a search engine is just as good as Google if not better.
+[DuckDuckGo](https://duckduckgo.com/) has come a long way as a search engine.
 I found myself not having to do wordplay gymnastics whenever I wanted to look up something specific but niche, since Google would always fuck it up with personalized and popular results.

 ##### There are some drawbacks, and I have to make this clear.
 DuckDuckGo isn't very good at handling long and vague queries, such as ones where you feed it a lot of context to make it guess what you want.
 Its index is also not as exhaustive as Google's, but none of this has been a problem for me except when I was looking up something really obscure.